unraid/api/README.md

   }
 }
 ```
+@TODO currently this responds with: "my_servers doesn't have permission to access \"unraid-version\".",

 Click the "Schema" and "Docs" button on the right side of the playground to learn more.

-For exploring the schema visually I'd suggest using [Voyager](https://apis.guru/graphql-voyager/).
+For exploring the schema visually I'd suggest using [Voyager](https://apis.guru/graphql-voyager/) (click Change Schema -> Introspection, then copy/paste the introspection query into the local Graph Playground, and copy/paste the results back into Voyager).

 # Development